Nottingham - City Ground

 Pavilion Road : NG2 5FJ

-The City Ground has been the home of Nottingham Forest FC since 1898.
+Nottingham - City Ground : Map credit National Library of Scotland Nottingham Forest formed in 1865, they played at six other locations before they moved to the new City Ground at West Bridgford in 1898.
 It was called the City Ground to commemorate Nottingham being awarded city status in 1897.

 The Nottingham Evening Post of 28th May 1941 reported that the one-time famous Notts Forest Sports were to be revived and a sports meeting would be held on Saturday 21st June 1941 at the City Ground.
 A program for the sports dated 5th July 1941 was for sale on eBay, so the event probably took place.
 There is no record of any further Forest Sports events.